Augusto11CB/English-Repository/WORD-OF-THE-DAY.md

-speak with forked tongue
-had it all and squandered it

 ## 2023/03/02
 - perseverance: persistence in doing something despite difficulty or delay in achieving success
 - endurance: the fact or power of enduring an unpleasant or difficult process or situation without giving way